How Much Should You Spend On Groceries?

 Adding kids to the mix can make an already tricky task – keeping your food spending within budget – even trickier.

-Here’s what the USDA recommends per week for a family of four, defined by the USDA as a male and female 19 – 50 years old and two children 2 – 11 years old:
+Here’s what the USDA recommends per week for a family of four.
+This is defined by the USDA as one male and one femalebetween 19 (20 for the Thrifty plan) and 50 years old, and two children between 6 and 8 years old.

 Kids add a lot of variables into the mix.
-If you have a picky eater, they could end up wasting a lot of perfectly good food.
+If you have a picky eater, they could waste a lot of perfectly good food.
 They also require a lot of time and resources.
-With single-parent families or families where both parents work full-time, it can be difficult to find the time to shop for and prepare food while juggling work, childcare and other responsibilities.
+In single-parent families or families where both parents work full-time, it can be difficult to find the time to shop for and prepare food while juggling work, childcare and other responsibilities.

 Foods like rice, beans and eggs are fairly cheap and can help make your meals more filling.
-Since meat tends to be more expensive, think about making dishes where these other ingredients make up the largest portion of the dish with a smaller portion of meat for taste.
+Since meat tends to be more expensive, consider making dishes where these other ingredients make up the largest portion of the dish with a smaller portion of meat for taste.

 If you’re wary about buying healthy foods that are just going to slowly rot in your crisper drawer, try frozen and canned alternatives.
-The myth that canned or frozen fruits and veggies are less nutritious than their fresh counterparts is just that – a myth.
+It’s a myth that canned or frozen fruits and veggies are less nutritious than their fresh counterparts.

 Where You Shop Matters

-Depending on what’s in your area, you should do some shopping around for the grocery store that works best for your budget.
+Depending on what’s in your area, you should shop at the grocery store that works best for your budget.

 If you shop at a store that offers some sort of free rewards or membership card, sign up for it.
 For example, Kroger offers Kroger Plus cards, which allow shoppers to build fuel points they can use at Kroger gas stations for discounts on gas.